amharrison/jactr-tutorials/org.jactr.tutorial.unit4/README.md

 accomplish that.
 For the tutorial models there will typically be only one or two parameters to modify and they can easily be explored using the Orthogonal parameter space search tool with the iterative run.

-## The Activation Trace
-If you look under the Activation column of the log viewer, you will see a detailed tracing of the sources and sinks of activation.
-You may find this detailed accounting of the activation computation useful in debugging your models or just in understanding how the system computes activation values.

 ***